Where to exchange money in Prague and how much?

 How much money should you exchange?

-Examples of what you can buy in Prague for ca 100 euro / 2500 CZK during one day
+Examples of what you can buy in Prague for approx. 100 euro / 2500 CZK during one day

-Nice breakfast in a bistro with coffee + take away pastry as a snack for later (350 CZK)
+Breakfast in a bistro with coffee and to go pastry fo later (400 CZK)

-Entrance ticket to Prague Castle interiors (250 CZK from March 450 CZK),
+Entrance ticket to Prague Castle interiors (450 CZK),

 Lunch + 1 beer (300 – 400 CZK),